Alberta Student Loans

 - The Financial Aid Office can confirm approved loans as early as 30-days before a scheduled loan disbursement.
 Students must be enrolled in full-time studies for all terms of their loan application period before we can complete the confirmation of enrolment.

-- First-time loan borrowers, students who have had a break in full-time studies of more than two years, or students who have received funding through another province/territory must complete and sign the Master Student Financial Assistance Agreement (MSFAA).
+- First-time loan borrowers, students who have had a break in full-time studies of more than two years, or students who have received funding through another province/territory must complete and sign the Alberta Student Aid Agreement (ASAA) and the Master Student Financial Assistance Agreement (MSFAA).

-- An MSFAA is a one-time loan agreement in which the student agrees to all terms and conditions of their loan.
+- An ASAA/MSFAA is a one-time loan agreement in which the student agrees to all terms and conditions of their loan.

-- Any undisbursed funding will be cancelled if the MSFAAs are not received by the service providers or issues with the MSFAAs are resolved prior to the study period end date.
+- Any undisbursed funding will be cancelled if the MSFAA or ASAA are not received by the service providers or issues with the MSFAAs are resolved prior to the study period end date.

-- Both the Federal and Provincial MSFAAs must be processed by the lender before they disburse any funds even if your enrolment has been confirmed.
+- Both the ASAA and MSFAA must be processed by the lender before they disburse any funds even if your enrolment has been confirmed.

 - After the Financial Aid Office completes your confirmation of enrolment, Alberta Student Aid will release your funding directly to your personal bank account within seven to ten business days.